JamesSwift/AutoHotKey-Zoom-Wrangler/README.md

 Double click on the script to run it.
 You can then use the default keyboard shortcuts to control the zoom window:

-- Numberpad 1: Make the zoom 2nd screen full-screen in front of any other application
+- F9: Make the zoom 2nd screen full-screen in front of any other application
-- Numberpad 2: Send the zoom 2nd screen window behind any other windows on that monitor.
+- F10: Make the zoom 2nd screen window invisble

-You can change which key triggers the shortcuts by modifying `Numpad1::{` and `Numpad2::{` to be some other key, such as
+You can change which key triggers the shortcuts by modifying `F9::{` and `F10::{` to be some other key, such as
 ```
 F4::{
 ```